SpenceKonde/ATTinyCore/avr/extras/ATtiny_x41.md

 #### ADC Differential Pair Matrix
-**bold** indicates that an option was not available on the ATtiny x4-series
+The t x41-series parts offer a superset of the tinyx4-series; in the below table,**bold** indicates that an option was not available on the ATtiny x4-series
 |  N\P  |   0   |   1   |   2   |   3   |   4   |   5   |   6   |   7   |   8   |   9   |   10  |   11  |
 |-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|
 |   0   |   X   |   X   |       |   X   |       |       |       |       |       |       |       |       |